-As the scale and complexity of network traffic increases in recent years, traditional ML techniques always suffer from performance optimization bottleneck so-called ``the curse of dimensionality" \cite{bengio2006curse}, which greatly limits the effectiveness of ML on learning.
-Even if classical ML can discover new attacks, it achieves high detection rates at the cost of high false alarms, resulting in the alert fatigue.
+As the scale and complexity of network traffic increases in recent years, the traditional ML techniques have suffered from the performance optimization bottleneck, due to so-called ``the curse of dimensionality" issue \cite{bengio2006curse}.
+Consequently, even though the classical ML-based design is able to discover new attacks, it achieves high detection rates at the cost of high false alarms, resulting in alert fatigue.

 Deep learning offers a promising solution to the above problem.
 DL is based on a neural network with a stack of learning layers.
 It can self-learn features from dataset and can generate new data representations from the previous learning results.
 Multilayer perceptron (MLP) \cite{9129472} is an early kind of feed-forward artificial neural network (ANN) with multiple layers and non-linear activation functions.
 It has a fully connected structure, which incurs a large amount of computation and hence restricts its learning efficiency on heavy network traffic.
 Convolutional neural network (CNN) \cite{9064976} and recurrent neural network (RNN) \cite{boukhalfa2020lstm} are two modern paradigms that apply parameter sharing techniques to reduce computational costs and are more suitable to network intrusion detection.